One of the key factors in good cash flow management is how you manage your Accounts Payables i.e. suppliers who give you terms to pay.

 If you have good Accounts Receivable procedures and get paid on time, this should put you in a position to pay suppliers on time and get those valuable early payment discounts.
-Again this can mean tens of thousands onto your bottom line.
+Again this can mean $10,000’s onto your bottom line.
 Only pay early if a discount is offered

-Not recognizing the value you provide to suppliers and getting the best terms
+Not recognising the value you provide to suppliers and getting the best terms

 The best way to do this is by having a good system for tracking purchases.
 That way, it’s easy for you to print out a report on how much business you have done with a supplier over a period, and go back to them to negotiate better terms or even approach an alternative supplier.
 You can do this easily in your accounting system if it’s set up right i.e. if you are able to report on purchases from a particular supplier.
 Rather than just allocating payments to suppliers straight out of the bank account, it worth taking the extra step of recording each purchase against a supplier.
 This way you will have an easy record of exactly how much business you’ve done with them over a period.
 This makes it easier to negotiate for better prices and terms when the time comes.

-Obviously service levels are important too, and if they are equal then the deciding factor could be the credit terms from a supplier.
+Obviously service levels are important too, and if they are equal, the deciding factor could be the credit terms from a supplier.
 Again this could have the impact of tens of thousands of dollars into your bank account of vital cash.

 Damaging your credit rating

 Stringing out supplier payments with no agreed terms or strategy, can be very expensive in terms of your credit rating.
 Most good suppliers will expect you to complete a Credit Application, prior to doing business.